Datin887/openclaw-toolkit/themes/laguna/INSTALL.md

 ### Method 2: Manual CSS injection (advanced)

-If you want to apply it right now, you can inject the CSS manually:
+Or, you can inject the CSS manually:

 1. Copy `theme.css` to your OpenClaw webchat host
 2. Add to your page: